tonytvo/blog-generator/content/blog/miracle-morning/index.md

 - Scribing=Writing

-- Writing enables you to document your insights, ideas, breakthroughs, realizations, successes, and lessons learned, as well as any areas of opportunity, personal growth, or improvement.
+- Writing enables you to document your insights, ideas, breakthroughs, realizations, successes, lessons learned, and any areas of opportunity, personal growth, or improvement.

 - Effective Journaling:
   - **Choose a Format**.
 Decide upfront if you want to go with a traditional, physical lined journal or go digital, such as an online journal
   - **Get a Journal**.
 Get a nice and durable journal that you enjoy looking at
-  - **Decide What To Write**. can write about your goals, dreams, plans, family, commitments, lessons learned, and anything else that you feel you need to focus on in your life
+  - **Decide What To Write**.
+You can write about your goals, dreams, plans, family, commitments, lessons learned, and anything else that you feel you need to focus on in your life

 # The 6-Minute Miracle (For The Busy People)